Patient engagement startup raises $15 million from Google’s Gradient Ventures – TechCrunch

 The money comes as investors continue to pour cash into companies developing new communications, diagnostics and management tools for medical offices as patients look for more virtual care options.

-For Simon Bolz and his co-founder Simon Lorenz the aspect of Klara’s business that differentiates it from its many, many competitors is the company’s emphasis on putting patient communications at the center of its user interface.
+For Simon Bolz and his co-founder Simon Lorenz, the aspect of Klara’s business that differentiates it from its many, many competitors is the company’s emphasis on putting patient communications at the center of its user interface.

 “The other products, maybe they started with intake or payments and they added messaging as an add-on.
 Building it that way, like others do, is not the most engaging way,” says Bolz.